wazo-platform/wazo-doc/source/upgrade/old_upgrade_notes.rst

 -----

 * Consult the `13.04 Roadmap <https://projects.xivo.fr/versions/170>`_
 * Upgrade procedure for HA Cluster has changed.
-Refer to `Specific Procedure : Upgrading a Cluster`_.
+Refer to :ref:`Specific Procedure : Upgrading a Cluster <upgrading-a-cluster>`.
 * Configuration of switchboards has changed.
 Since the directory xlet can now display any column from the lookup source, a display filter has to be configured and assigned to the __switchboard_directory context.
 Refer to :ref:`Directory xlet documenttion <directory-xlet>`.
 * There is no more context field directly associated with a call filter.
 Boss and secretary users associated with a call filter must necessarily be in the same context.